 At the same time, throughout Europe and the Americas, people were desperately lonely.
 They could not relate to each other by talking or engaging in sex or cooperating in the workplace.
 Of course, talking and sex and working together took place, but people felt an emotional vacuum during the activities.

 When the Archduke was assassinated, newspapers called for revenge and honor.
-The empty place inside people yearned for this conflict, because no one has time to be lonely when they are busy killing and being killed.
-Male loneliness in particular might be assuaged.
-As numerous soldiers have testified, camaraderie in battle surpasses any other.
+The empty place inside people yearned for this conflict because no one has time to be lonely when they are busy killing and being killed.
+Male loneliness in particular might be assuaged because, as numerous vets have testified, camaraderie in battle surpasses any other.

 When the lonely people were sold on the idea that there would be no more loneliness during a major war, they showered support on their governments and young men enlisted.
 Four years later, 18 million people were dead and, presumably, no longer lonely.